-(1)Amounts reflect the aggregate grant date fair value of option awards granted in 2023, calculated in accordance with ASC 718 without regard to estimated forfeitures.
-See Note 12 of the Notes to Consolidated Financial Statements included in the Company's 2023 Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on February 22, 2024, for a discussion of assumptions made in determining the grant date fair value of these option awards.
-See the "Outstanding Equity Awards as of December 31, 2023" table for information regarding the vesting schedule of such option awards.
-(2)Amounts reflect the aggregate grant date fair value of RSU awards calculated in accordance with ASC 718 without regard to estimated forfeitures.
+- (1) Amounts reflect the aggregate grant date fair value of option awards granted in 2024, calculated in accordance with ASC 718 without regard to estimated forfeitures.
+See Note 12 of the Notes to Consolidated Financial Statements included in the Company's 2024 Annual Report on Form 10-K for the year ended December 31, 2024, filed with the SEC on February 26, 2025, for a discussion of assumptions made in determining the grant date fair value of these option awards.
+See the "Outstanding Equity Awards as of December 31, 2024" table for information regarding the vesting schedule of such option awards. - (2) Amounts reflect the aggregate grant date fair value of RSU awards calculated in accordance with ASC 718 without regard to estimated forfeitures.
 The grant date fair value of each award is measured based on the closing price of the Company's common stock on the date of grant, unless there is no closing price on the date of grant, in which case it is based on the closing price on the trading day last preceding the date of grant.
-See the "Outstanding Equity Awards as of December 31, 2023" table for information regarding the vesting schedule of such RSU awards.

-(3) In October 2023, Mr. Moon received equity awards related to his appointment as the Interim President and CEO.
-Mr. Moon was not eligible to earn a cash award.
-See the section entitled "Annual Cash Incentive Compensation" table for more information regarding 2023 cash awards.
+See the "Outstanding Equity Awards as of December 31, 2024" table for information regarding the vesting schedule of such RSU awards. - (3) Mr. Mancini became the Company's CFO effective August 5, 2024 and received equity awards related with his appointment. - (4) Mr. Ballard left the Company on June 30, 2024.
+Mr. Ballard did not received any equity awards in 2024. - (5) In 2024, under the Company's non-equity incentive plan, Mr. Moon was eligible to earn a cash award in an amount not to exceed 100% of his annual salary; Messrs.
+Ballard, Ghasripoor, Mancini and Yeung each were eligible to earn a cash award in an amount not to exceed 60% of their annual salary; and Mr. Clemente was eligible to earn a cash award in an amount not to exceed 60% of his annual salary.
+See the section entitled "Annual Cash Incentive Compensation" table for more information regarding 2024 cash awards.

-Outstanding Equity Awards as of December 31, 2023
+Outstanding Equity Awards as of December 31, 2024

-The following table presents certain information concerning equity awards held by the Company's NEOs as of December 31, 2023.
+The following table presents certain information concerning equity awards held by the Company's NEOs as of December 31, 2024.